DerelictOrg/DerelictALURE/README.md

 A dynamic binding to version 1.2 of the [ALURE][1] (AL Utilities REtooled) library for the D Programming Language.

-For information on how to build DerelictALURE and link it with your programs, please see the post [Using Derelict][2] at The One With D.

-For information on how to load the ODE library via DerelictDE see the page [DerelictUtil for Users][3] at the DerelictUtil Wiki.
+Please see the pages [Building and Linking Derelict][2] and [Using Derelict][3], in the Derelict documentation, for information on how to build DerelictGLFW3 and load GLFW3 at run time.
 In the meantime, here's some sample code.

 ```D
 import derelict.alure.alure;